Orange Creamsicle Chia Pudding

-This orange creamsicle chia pudding is made with fresh mandarines and coconut milk for a creamy and delicious pudding that tastes just like a creamsicle!
+This Orange Creamsicle Chia Pudding is made with fresh mandarines and coconut milk for a creamy and delicious pudding that tastes just like a creamsicle!
 Eat your dessert at any time of day with this nourishing snack.

 Say hello to a chia pudding that will remind you of a delicious creamsicle!

 This recipe is made with the perfect balance of orange flavour and creaminess from coconut milk, and just a hint of sweetness from some maple syrup.
 Similar to this piña colada chia pudding, this recipe has bright flavor and nourishing ingredients!
 These cups are healthy and naturally vegan and gluten-free!

 Why you’ll love this recipe